pmeier/light-the-torch/README.md

 [![Code coverage via codecov.io](https://codecov.io/gh/pmeier/light-the-torch/branch/main/graph/badge.svg)](https://codecov.io/gh/pmeier/light-the-torch)

-`light-the-torch` is a small utility that wraps `pip` to ease the installation process for PyTorch distributions and third-party packages that depend on them.
+`light-the-torch` is a small utility that wraps `pip` to ease the installation process for PyTorch distributions like `torch`, `torchvision`, `torchaudio`, and so on as well as third-party packages that depend on them.
 It auto-detects compatible CUDA versions from the local setup and installs the correct PyTorch binaries without user interference.

 - [Why do I need it?](#why-do-i-need-it)
 - [How do I install it?](#how-do-i-install-it)